heathhenley/AOC/2024/README.md

 originally trying to do that in python too, but I didn't remember how to use a custom compare function (not just key function) but I get it now - might re-write it to use that in python too (need to use cmp_to_key from functools)

+EDIT: reworked python to use cmp_to_key and a custom compare function for the sort - it's a lot cleaner and ~5x faster